 CNC Router Bit Burning – Basics

 Sometimes we want to intentionally burn our wood signs, for example using a laser with your CNC.
-This would be to carve letters, images and other creative designs for CNC home decor and wood signs designs.
+This would be to carve letters, images, and other creative designs for CNC home decor and wood signs designs.
 Or to create a specific wood burn sign appearance that was intentional.
 However, when using a router bit you anticipate it to carve the wood sign with a clean and defined path to ensure the best wood carving you can do.

 CNC router bits can be fallible and it is generally due to the most generic and common reasons.
 You spent, I’m sure a lot of money on your first CNC and router bits to create more designs and help you produce more and better wood signs.
-Why are my wood sign carving edges, letters and images turning out with burned edges?
+Why are my wood sign carving edges, letters, and images turning out with burned edges?

 CNC Router Bit burns are created by the friction of the router to the wood you are carving for the wood sign.
-It is due to a dull bit, speed of the bit or even attempting to remove too much material.
+It is due to a dull bit, speed of the bit, or even attempting to remove too much material.
 This is common if you are just starting out and has happened to the best of us.

 I was surprised to see the many reasons as to why the CNC router bit burns occur in my research.
-Actually after thinking about it, it makes sense.
+Actually, after thinking about it, it makes sense.
 When we start our woodworking business or hobby we are excited and get in a hurry.

-Believe it or not being in a hurry and forcing our wood projects is a big reason for CNC router bit burns and other things such as safety issues.
-I hope my research and experience depicted below helps you in your continuing woodworking and wood sign creation helps you in your efforts to be a better wood sign maker.
+Believe it or not, being in a hurry and forcing our wood projects is a big reason for CNC router bit burns and other things such as safety issues.
+I hope my research and experience depicted below helps you in your continuing woodworking and wood sign creation helps in your efforts to be a better wood sign maker.
 Let’s look at the common reasons as to why CNC router bit burns occur.

 Why Does My CNC Router Bit Create Burn Marks

-Now we know the basics of the CNC router bit burn lets answer the question as to why.
+Now we know the basics of the CNC router bit burn let’s answer the question as to why.
 There are many reasons as to why your CNC router bits burn the wood and I will go into the basics here to help you with resolving your CNC router bit burn concerns.

 Too Much Speed: What speed should my wood router be?
 When it comes to CNC router bits, if you are new to the CNC I’m sure you thought what I thought which is more speed is better.
-It is a common misunderstanding with router bits and routers all together but definitely not the solution.
+It is a common misunderstanding with router bits and routers altogether but definitely not the solution.

-There are a vast amount of router bits which can be used with the CNC so I won’t go into the details of all the router bits but will address the general use.
+There are a vast amount of router bits that can be used with the CNC so I won’t go into the details of all the router bits but will address the general use.
 If you would like to know more about the basic wood sign router bits you can see my post – “Router Bit Different Types Wood Signs – Helpful Guide“

-With each size of CNC router bit you generally have a defined speed which you would use with them, whether they are End Mills or V-Carve router bits.
+With each size of CNC router bit, you generally have a defined speed which you would use with them, whether they are End Mills or V-Carve router bits.
 Most routers today have a variable speed dial which will allow you to adjust to the manufactures defined speed.
 This is important to note when you purchase a router if it is capable of variable speed.

 If the router you have doesn’t have a variable speed capability, you will want to look up the speed at which the router spins when you use a router bit.
-This is important to note because this is a main cause of CNC router bit burns.
+This is important to note because this is the main cause of CNC router bit burns.